Adrinalin4ik/Nestjs-Graphql-Tools/README.md

 ## FAQ
 1. **Q**: Let's say you have many joins and some tables has duplicated fields like name or title. **A**: In order not to break filters you need to provide sqlAlias that matches alias of the main model of the query.
 There plenty examples in the code in in readme.
 2. **Q**:The same example where you have a model with many joins and you want to provide ability to sort or filter by joined field. **A**: you can create custom filter with ability to provide sql alias that they will use.
 Check out filtering section, there a couple examples with custom fields.
+3. **Q**: The error: `QueryFailedError: for SELECT DISTINCT, ORDER BY expressions must appear in select list`. **A** To avoid this error add sorted field to selected fields.
+In most of the time it might happen in case you're using custom fields for sorting.

 ## Contribution
 If you want to contribute please create new PR with good description.